JetBrains/guide/site/go/tips/run-targets-docker/index.md

 If you want to compile your sources in a remote environment, then select the **Build on remote environment** option from the _Run Configuration_ settings.

-You choose to compile on the local machine.
-This means you don't have to worry about the dependencies being available in that environment.
+If you choose to compile on the local machine instead, you don't need to worry about ensuring the dependencies are available in the remote environment.